Dr Simon Chan

 My undergraduate medical training was at the University of Cambridge where I was also awarded my PhD on immune responses to the gastrointestinal pathogen Salmonella.
 I completed my specialist training in Gastroenterology and General Medicine in the East of England Deanery.
 During this time I was awarded a four year National Institute of Health Research (NIHR) Clinical Lectureship investigating the role of environmental and dietary factors in the aetiology and relapse of Crohn’s disease and ulcerative colitis, which lead to numerous research publications and book chapters.

-In addition to my clinical work, I am an honorary lecturer in Gastroenterology at the Norwich Medical School, University of East Anglia, where I continue my research work on inflammatory bowel disease.
-I am co-lead for the EPIC-IBD working group, a research consortium investigating non-genetic factors involved in the development of inflammatory bowel disease.
+In addition to my clinical work, I have been appointed as an Honorary Clinical Associate Professor in Gastroenterology at the Norwich Medical School, University of East Anglia, where I continue my research work on inflammatory bowel disease.
+I am the principal investigator and chair for the EPIC-IBD working group, a research consortium investigating non-genetic factors involved in the development of inflammatory bowel disease.

 Some of the principal treatments carried out by Dr Simon Chan at Spire include:

 MB Chir / University of Cambridge / 2006

 Fellow of the Royal College of Physicians, London

 Consultant in Gastroenterology, Norfolk and Norwich University Hospitals NHS Foundation Trust.

 Honorary Associate Clinical Professor in Gastroenterology, Norwich Medical School, University of East Anglia.